 When used, approved tests and selection procedures must be given to applicants under equivalent conditions, must be scored, evaluated, and used as a selection factor equally for applicants, and must be maintained with other application and selection materials.

-Upon request by an applicant with a disability, the HRP or hiring manager must provide reasonable accommodations, as determined by HR-Employee and Labor Relations or the Provost's Office during the interview and testing processes.
+Upon request by an applicant with a disability, the HRP or hiring manager must provide reasonable accommodations, as determined by the Center of Expertise - Employee Labor and Relations or the Provost's Office during the interview and testing processes.

 Reference and Background Checking